 Most pumps can be disassembled if necessary, allowing for the hose, pump, and gauge to be packed separately.
 We suggest wrapping each piece in a soft item for protection and using a plastic bag to keep any smaller parts organized.
 Although the fins can fit inside the mesh bag we include with the SUP, you can protect them further by tucking them into your suitcase, around the edges of other items, or laid flat in the bottom.

 Similarly, the paddle (although it also fits in the mesh bag once broken down) can be protected during air travel packing it inside your suitcase.
 Just like the pump, you may want to wrap the blade of the paddle in a shirt or other soft item to minimize damage during travel.
-Also, be sure to check ahead of time to make sure the sections of paddle will fit inside the bag you plan to use!
+Also, be sure to check ahead of time to make sure the sections of your paddleboard will fit inside the bag you plan to use for air travel!

 (3) Research Rules for your Destination